chuntianli666/CrossVid/README.md

 ### 1. Preparation

-Before running the evaluation, download dataset from huggingface and clone this repository.
+Before running the evaluation, download dataset from Huggingface and clone this repository.
 Ensure your environment are set up correctly:

 **Directory Structure**
 Ensure your project directory looks like this: